Gazans bury dead after bloodiest day of Israel border protests

 It was unclear whether large crowds would turn up at the border on Tuesday for the climax to the campaign after the heavy fatalities suffered on Monday.

-Palestinian medical officials say that 104 Gazans have now died since the start of the protests on March 30.
+Palestinian medical officials say that 104 Gazans have now been killed since the start of the protests and nearly 11,000 people wounded, about 3,500 of them hit by live fire.
 No Israeli casualties have been reported.

-Israeli troops deployed along the border again on Tuesday.
+Israeli troops backed by tanks deployed along the border again on Tuesday.
 The area was relatively quiet early in the day, with many Gazans at the funerals.
 Protesters are expected to go to the border later.

 In Geneva, the U.N. human rights office condemned what it called the “appalling deadly violence” by Israeli forces and said it was extremely worried about what might happen later.